 This species stands out in the NW Atlantic flora for its strongly percurrent main axes and numerous short and acropetally developing lateral branches imparting the look of a Christmas tree (Image A).
 Regrettably our collections were heavily infested with a variety of biota hindering microscopic observations.
 Branches mid to lower thallus are clearly arranged in a spiralling pattern (Image B), while the main axes are covered in a thick covering of, at least on the surface, narrow rhizoids (Image C).
 At the tips, apical cells are slightly acute to conical in shape (Image D).
 Carposporophytes are produced in pairs (Image E) with the gonimolobes cordate (heart shaped; Image F) to more irregular in shape (Image G).
 Spermatangia formed in clusters along the lateral branch cells (Image H).

 Our specimens are restricted to three genetically verified collections from Rhode Island, growing on algae in low intertidal pools.
-Although reported for the Canadian flora, we have not encountered this species in our surveys to date.
-It is included here to assist users with local identification guides for the NW Atlantic.
-It looks like a smaller version of the NE Pacific Callithamnion pikeanum Harvey, but is easily distinguished from Callithamnion corybosum (Smith) Lyngbye (and an allied sister species we have yet to identify) with which it shares its range.
+Although reported for the Canadian flora, we have not encountered this morphology in our surveys to date.
+It is included here to assist users with local identification guides for the NW Atlantic (e.g. Saunders 2023).
+However, we have encountered the Callithamnion tetragonum (Withering) S.F.Gray (C. baileyi morphology) commonly in the Gulf of Saint Lawrence.
+The former morphology looks like a smaller version of the NE Pacific Callithamnion pikeanum Harvey, and both morphologies are easily distinguished from the highly corymbose species Callithamnion corybosum (Smith) Lyngbye and Callithamnion debile Harvey also found in our flora.

 Image A. Specimen from a low intertidal pool growing on algae (Hazard Ave., Narragansett, RI; GWS030058).